luisvinatea/ChasquiFX/HYBRID_DEPLOYMENT.md

 # ChasquiFX Hybrid Backend Deployment

-This document describes the deployment of the ChasquiFX application with its hybrid backend architecture, using Node.js for API handling and Python for data processing.
+This document describes the deployment of the ChasquiFX application with its hybrid backend architecture, using Node.js exclusively for API handling and Python for specialized data processing tasks.

 ## Architecture Overview